Frequently Asked Questions

 - Does UC Davis have the only veterinary school in California?

 - UC Davis School of Veterinary Medicine is the only public veterinary college in California.
-A private college of veterinary medicine is located at Western University in Pomona, CA.
+A private college of veterinary medicine is located at Western University of Health Sciences in Pomona, CA.

 - Does UC Davis accept transfer students from other veterinary schools?

 - Applications may be considered if available positions exist within the third-year class only.
-Information is available on our website at our DVM Transfer Program page.
+Visit our DVM Transfer Program page on our website for more information.

 - Are tours of the teaching hospital available?

-Yes.
-Information about tours of the William R. Pritchard Veterinary Medical Teaching Hospital are on the School’s website at--------- or call 530-752-1507 to arrange a tour.
+- Yes.
+Information about tours of the William R. Pritchard Veterinary Medical Teaching Hospital is on the School’s website at https://www.vetmed.ucdavis.edu/hospital/schedule-tour or call 530-752-1507.